Internet-Draft OAuth Mission Status August 2026

 mission_max_stale_seconds:

 OPTIONAL.
 An integer.
-The maximum tolerated interval, in seconds, for revocation propagation (Section 6).
+The maximum tolerated interval, in seconds, for revocation propagation (Section 8).
+When absent, no bound is declared, and a consumer sizes reliance to token lifetime alone.

 DPoP and mTLS support for issued credentials are read from the standard dpop_signing_alg_values_supported [RFC9449] and tls_client_certificate_bound_access_tokens [RFC8705] metadata; this document defines no separate sender-constraint member.
 When the introspection projection (Section 4) is signed, the signing is discovered through the standard introspection_signing_alg_values_supported metadata.